-If you’re new to SEO, determining the difference between follow (or dofollow) and nofollow links is likely one of the first questions to come up.
+If you’re new to SEO, determining the difference between follow (or dofollow) and nofollow links is likely one of the first questions you may come up with.
+Links between pages play a critical role in determining how high your page shows up on searches, and are weighted heavily in the algorithms that make this decision.
+Not all links are created equal, however.
 How do they differ, what are their uses, and most importantly, what impact do they have on your search engine optimization strategy?

 Simply put, the NoFollow tag is an HTML attribute that is used to tell search engines not to use the link to influence their search results when indexing, determining PageRank and producing results on the Search Engine Results Page (SERP).
 The purpose of the NoFollow tag is to cut spam results out of the SERP, and make results more relevant to users.
 Websites that add the NoFollow tag to their links do not give “link juice” to the target website.
 One of the reasons for creating the NoFollow rel attribute was that when marketers uncovered the system, Wikipedia became flooded with articles or references to sites with little relevance to boost their SEO.